 It’s January.
 The temperatures fall and coyotes have nice thick winter coats.
 It’s a great time to start managing them with extreme prejudice while packing pelts for your trouble.

 The timing of the season couldn’t be better.
-Big box stores and your local gun shop have great deals ahead of Christmas, so it’s an ideal month to buy another rifle for the gun safe.
+Big box stores and your local gun shop have great deals, so December and January are ideal months to buy another rifle for the gun safe.